scottellis/oe-deptools/README.md

     git clone git://github.com/scottellis/oe-deptools.git

-Installing is just a matter of copying the python script oey.py to the top of your OE working directory.
-The same location that you run bitbake commands.
+Installing is just a matter of copying the python script oey.py to a convenient location.

+The script is hard-coded to look for the data file in the current working directory.
+A good choice is to the script to the top of your OE working directory, the same location that you run bitbake commands.

 For gumstix users, this should work

-    cp ~/oe-deptools/oey.py ~/overo-oe
+    cp ~/oe-deptools/oey.py ~/overo-oe/

 Help